dnsimple/dnsimple-developer/content/v2/contacts.markdown

     GET /:account/contacts

-List contacts from the account.
+List contacts in the account.

 ### Parameters